 Speed up every transaction

 Unlike a traditional POS system, which is stationary, a modern POS is fully mobile and designed to help you serve more customers in less time.
-A modern restaurant POS can remove certain steps of the front-of-house workflow and help increase the speed of each transaction.
+A modern restaurant POS can remove certain steps of the front-of-house workflow and help increase the speed of each transaction including contact less payments, card-not-present transactions as well.
 And the more customers you serve, the more money you make.

 For quick-service restaurants, a modern restaurant POS can simplify the transaction process for your staff, which can help them move through lines much more quickly.
 Plus, with a mobile POS used in restaurants, you can have one cashier work through a long line to take advance orders that the kitchen can get started on, while the other cashier processes payment.

-For full-service restaurants, a mobile POS enables your servers to take tableside orders.
-Tableside ordering is a big deal because all your servers need to do is punch in the order once at the table instead of writing it down and running to a POS – which eliminates errors and speeds up service.
+For full-service restaurants, a mobile POS enables your servers to take table side orders.
+Table side ordering is a big deal because all your servers need to do is punch in the order once at the table instead of writing it down and running to a POS – which eliminates errors and speeds up service.
 A server’s product knowledge is more consistent because they can carry it around with them – no more running back to the kitchen with questions about ingredients or allergy alerts.
 It’s all right there.
-Some restaurants have seen sales increases of 20% or more after implementing tableside ordering.
+Some restaurants have seen sales increases of 20% or more after implementing table side ordering.
+After table side ordering and dining there should be a facility of mobile checkout as well to enhance the customer experience.

 Better Inventory Management